There are many reasons why golfers would be interested in a full golf simulator setup for outdoor use.

 - ceiling projector mount

-Minimum space dimensions of 9 ft high x 10 ft wide x 12 ft deep are recommended.
+Minimum space dimensions of 9 ft high x 10 ft wide x 16 ft deep are required.

 People really love the convenience and accuracy of this unit.
 For more details about it, check this out.

 The Rapsodo Mobile Launch Monitor (MLM) is a powerful yet affordable system that you run through your mobile device.
-It can serve as a great golf simulator outdoors, but there are a few conditions attached to it.
+It can serve as a great golf simulator outdoors at the range or the course, and it recently received an update that allows it to be used with a net.

 This launch monitor analyzes your shot and provides data on ball speed, clubhead speed, distance, launch angle, smash factor, and launch direction.
 It also records your shot for playback and provides an active tracer so you can see your exact ball flight.